WebAssembly/spec/proposals/tail-call/Overview.md

   2. introduce single prefix instruction that can be applied to every call instruction

 Note: WebAssembly will likely get more call instructions in the future, e.g., `call_ptr`.

+### Typing

+* Two options:
+  1. All functions are tail-callable
+  2. Tail-callable functions are distinguished by type

+Option 2 allows different calling conventions for non-tail-callable functions, which may be reduce constraints on ABIs.
+On the other hand, it creates a bifurcated function space, which might lead to difficulties e.g. when using function tables or other forms of dynamic indirection.

 ## Examples